FAQs

 If targets are not approved, the company will receive a private email indicating the decision.
 We will not publicly communicate the fact that a company's target was not approved.

 Companies are encouraged to incorporate SBTi feedback and resubmit targets for validation as soon as they are able.
-For more information on the target validation process, consult our Corporate Manual.
+For more information on the target validation process, consult our Procedure for Validation of SBTi Targets.

-From January 31, 2023, if a commitment expires and there are no targets waiting for validation due to not being approved, the commitment will be listed as 'Removed' on the SBTi Target Dashboard as outlined in our Commitment Compliance Policy.
+From January 31, 2023, if a company's commitment expires and it has no targets awaiting validation following an unsuccessful submission, the commitment will be listed as 'Removed' on the SBTi Target Dashboard as outlined in our Commitment Compliance Policy.

 Companies that are submitting targets for the first time are encouraged to set the most recent year with available data as the base year.
 If a company has more detailed data for a previous year, this is acceptable for the validation purposes as long as a most recent year data is also submitted to be assessed for ambition.